Installation and setup

 Updates

-A new license can be installed with cocolic or cocolicwizard.
+A new license or license server can be specified with cocolic or cocolicwizard.

 To update to a newer version of Coco, download and install it.
 It will then overwrite the previous version.
 The license will not be touched, you can continue to use it.